Species Pacific Coast Iris

 Iris hartwegii ssp. columbiana

-Flowers: usually three flowers per stem; flowers larger and more substantial than in the species.
+Sub-species Flowers: usually three flowers per stem; flowers larger and more substantial than in the species.

 Style crests: oblong; reflexed; toothed at apex.